orelbn/orelbn/README.md

 ### Hi there 👋

 My name is Orel, I am a computer science student at the University of British Columbia in the BCS program.
 I have a bachelors degree in Criminology from Simon Fraser University.
-I am fairly new to the world of programming and computer science, but my current interest are CyberSecurity and Web Development.
+I am fairly new to the world of programming and computer science, but my current interests are CyberSecurity and Web Development.

 Feel free to reachout to me on linkedin: